cai-lw/cs-97si-solutions/docs/assn7.md

 We can compute the $k=0$ part along with the Dijkstra algorithm, and then compute the $k=1$ in the order of increasing $d(u)$.

 ## 2135 Farm Tour (7)

+This is equivalent to finding a minimum cost flow whose flow amount is 2.
+Every edge has capacity 1 and cost equal to its length.
+Solution is just the standard algorithm for minimum cost flow: find the shortest path, reverse and negate all edges on that path, then find the shortest path again.
+Complexity is $O(M\logM)$.

+I am not aware of any interpretation of this problem that doesn't involve network flow.

 ## 2404 Jogging Trails (9, challenge problem)